 When it comes to Solo Stove camping stove’s, the Solo Stove Titan is the middle-sized stove.
-This compact camping stove is built to cook for two to four people, weighs 16.5 oz, and is 7.9″ tall by 5.1″ wide.
+This compact camping stove is built to cook for two to four people, weighs 16.5 ounces, and is 7.9 inches tall by 5.1 inches wide.
 The Titan uses wood instead of fuel, so be sure to have sticks, twigs, pine cones, and other biomass nearby to start your flame.
 Although you’ll be using wood, Solo Stove hooks you up with a low smoke design, which is one of my favorite perk of its products.

 If you’re in the market for something bigger or even smaller, Solo Stove offers the Campfire and Lite.
 The Campfire cooks for four or more people and the Lite cooks for one to two people.
 All three camping stoves use the same wood-burning design.
 The right stove for you likely comes down to how many people you need to cook for.